mckinsey/causalnex/README.md

 - Allow domain knowledge to augment model relationship
 - Build predictive models based on structural relationships
 - Fit probability distribution of the Bayesian Networks
-- Evaluate model quality with standard statistical checks.
+- Evaluate model quality with standard statistical checks
-- Visualisation that simplifies how causality is understood in Bayesian Networks
+- Simplify how causality is understood in Bayesian Networks through visualisation
 - Analyse the impact of interventions using Do-calculus

 ## How do I install CausalNex?